Oisov/Project-Euler/Problems/PE_019/README.md

 for yourself.

 * Jan 1900 was a Monday.
-* Thirty days has September,
+* Thirty days has September,<br>
-  April, June and November⋅⋅
+  April, June and November
-  All the rest have thirty-one,⋅⋅
+  All the rest have thirty-one,
-  Saving February alone,⋅⋅
+  Saving February alone,
-  Which has twenty-eight, rain or shine.⋅⋅
+  Which has twenty-eight, rain or shine.
   And on leap years, twenty-nine.
 * leap year occurs on any year evenly divisible by 4, but not on a century less it is divisible by 400.